Electricity in Great Britain: Pollution

 The UK historically had a coal-driven grid that generated large amounts of CO2 and other pollutants including SO2 and nitrogen oxides, leading to some acid rain found in Norway and Sweden.
 Coal plants had to be fitted with scrubbers which added to costs.

-In 2019 the electricity sector of the UK emitted 0.256 kg of CO2 per kWh of electricity.
+In 2024 the UK recorded its cleanest electricity to date, with average carbon intensity falling to 124 g CO₂/kWh – 70 % lower than the 2014 figure of 419 g CO₂/kWh – following the closure of coal-fired generation and the rapid growth of renewables.
+Renewables, led by wind, solar and biomass, supplied 45 % of generation, while fossil fuels provided 29 % and nuclear 13 %, cutting annual power-sector emissions from 150 MtCO₂ in 2014 to below 40 MtCO₂ in 2024.